-Enron accounts for its interest in the SoCal assets (other than Elektro) using the equity method of accounting.
-In order to assist in the valuation of SoCal, however, the financial information included in this Memorandum is presented on a proportional basis, reflecting Enron’s direct and indirect ownership interest in each asset.
-In the case of the proportional EBITDA, operating and management (“O&M”) fees payable to Enron have been added back so as to present more accurately the operating cash flows accruing to any potential acquirer of SoCal.
+Enron accounts for its interest in the ESA’s assets (other than Elektro) using the equity method of accounting.
+In order to assist in the valuation of ESA, however, the financial information included in this Memorandum is presented on a proportional basis, reflecting Enron’s direct and indirect ownership interest in each asset.
+In the case of the proportional EBITDA, operating and management (“O&M”) fees payable to Enron have been added back so as to present more accurately the operating cash flows accruing to any potential acquirer of ESA.
 In the case of net income (after tax), O&M fees have also been added back in an alternative presentation of the profitability of each company.
-Finally, it should be noted that the historical financial information and projections do not include any value for the franchise and development opportunities presented by SoCal’s integrated portfolio of assets and businesses and, as such, the financial summary excludes related overhead activity incurred at the corporate level.
+Finally, it should be noted that the historical financial information and projections do not include any value for the franchise and development opportunities presented by ESA’s integrated portfolio of assets and businesses and, as such, the financial summary excludes related overhead activity incurred at the corporate level.

-The following tables show the projected growth of the SoCal assets in revenues, EBITDA and net income grouped by both asset class and country.
+The following tables show the projected growth of the ESA assets in revenues, EBITDA and net income grouped by both asset class and country.